-During the Greek economic crisis, Spiros was advised on many occasions to use his British passport to open up a bank account in the UK instead of keeping his money in the insecure Greek banks with their restrictive rules concerning withdrawals.
-This is not something he’s chosen to do, as how would that benefit his beloved Greece?
-The Champion’s upright attitude, in combination with his personality, has made him immensely popular.
+During the Greek economic crisis, Spiros had been advised on many occasions to use his British passport to open up a bank account in the UK instead of keeping his money in the insecure Greek banks with their restrictive rules concerning withdrawals.
+He didn’t do it—how would that benefit his beloved Greece?
+The Champion’s combination of upright attitude and personality has made him immensely popular.
 People stop him on the street and admire him like the god Poseidon, who was able to tame the waves.

 The Champion has turned 35, and in competition contexts he considers himself to be more or less the same age as the ancient ruins in Athens.
-He trains full-time with only a few distractions.
-After having placed seventh at the 2004 Olympics, he was offered a position in the Greek navy, which means that he receives a salary as long as he performs top results.
-And when the results start to take a downward turn, he may still remain as an officer.
-The Champion also owns a share in a gambling business and has built a 17 meter pool where he and his wife teach kids how to swim.
+He trains full time with only a few distractions.
+After having placed seventh at the 2004 Olympics, he was offered a position in the Greek navy, which means that he receives a salary as long as he gets top results; if the results start to take a downward turn, he may still remain as an officer.
+The Champion also owns a share in a gambling business and has built a 17-meter pool where he and his wife teach kids how to swim.

-Back to the pool of the Hellenic American College.
+Back to the pool at the Hellenic American College.
 There, in lane 4, The Kid is also set to swim.
-The Kid’s name is Dimitrios Negris and he’s only seventeen years old, but already at an international level on 1,500 meters.
+The Kid’s name is Dimitrios Negris, and he’s only 17 years old, but already at an international level in 1,500m.
 He’s been given a ride by his mother, who still refers to him as her little boy and accompanies him to races to make sure that he eats his sandwiches.

-At the junior world championships in Singapore, The Kid came in fifth in the 1,500 meters freestyle.
+At the junior world championships in Singapore, The Kid came in fifth in the 1,500m freestyle.
 His 15:18 was only four seconds slower than winning American Taylor Abbott.
 Just like The Champion in lane 3 and The Workhorse in lane 5, he also trains for Coach Nikos Gemelis in the large club of Olympiakos with its red and white colors.

-The Workhorse, Antonis Fokaidis, is 26 years old, which is the age at which endurance swimmers tend to peak.
-At least if you look at lists over results, study progression curves and talk to coaches.
-This is an age where the training volume has had enough time to increase to an optimal level without muscles, joints and mentality having gotten so tired to affect performance.
-Nor has life necessarily become as complicated as it may get later with mortgages, picking up and dropping off of children or taking care of sick parents.
+The Workhorse, Antonis Fokaidis, is 26 years old, the age at which endurance swimmers tend to peak—if you look at lists of results, study progression curves and talk to coaches.
+This is an age where the training volume has had enough time to increase to an optimal level without muscles, joints—and mentality—getting so tired as to affect performance.
+Nor has life become as complicated as it may get later with mortgages, picking up and dropping off children or taking care of sick parents.

-The Workhorse belongs to the category of athletes who, despite an almost mind-boggling amount of training and daily abuse of their bodies, don’t get all that much in return for their efforts.
-Not in monetary terms or in terms of getting recognition.
+The Workhorse belongs to the category of athletes who, despite an almost mind-boggling amount of training and daily bodily abuse, don’t get all that much in return for their efforts—at least not in money or recognition.
 Five years earlier, he had won the gold medal in the team event at the European championships.
-This is an event that resembles the team time trials on bicycle, where three swimmers swim five kilometers together and where the third swimmer’s finish time is also the finish time of the team.
-The teams usually consist of two men and one woman, where the woman positions herself in the backdraft behind her teammates swimming through the water.
-Back then, The Workhorse had competed in the same team as The Champion, who’d been the one in the team to answer questions from journalists.
+This is an event that resembles the team time trials on bicycle where three swimmers swim five kilometers together and where the third swimmer’s finish time is also the finish time of the team.
+The teams usually consist of two men and one woman where the woman drafts behind her teammates swimming through the water.
+Back then, The Workhorse had competed on the same team as The Champion who’d been the one in the team to answer questions from journalists.